David L O Smith

 Bull

 I went on another exploratory ride for Unicorn Trails: the Forest and Lakes Trail in Sweden, riding with Natural Horsemanship as the heart of the experience.
-The North Swedish Horses (cold bloods) are powerful but biddable animals, real ‘diesels’ in their performance (bit slow to warm up but they go and go and go!)
-Picture and more text about this ride in Sweden.
+The North Swedish Horses (cold bloods) are powerful but biddable animals, real �diesels� in their performance (bit slow to warm up but they go and go and go!)
+See some captioned pictures of this ride in Sweden.

-More recent horse riding adventures ...
+See captioned pictures and write-ups of my more recent horse riding adventures ...

-Tractors and Other Vehicles
+Classic Tractors and Other Vehicles

 MF35 and disc harrows